pearu/f2py/doc/fparser2.rst

 ========

 Fparser2 provides support for parsing Fortran up to and including Fortran 2003.
-This is implemented in the Fortran2003.py `file`__ and contains an entirely separate parser that includes rules for Fortran 2003 syntax.
+This is implemented in the Fortran2003.py `file`__ and contains an entirely separate parser to fparser1 that includes rules for Fortran 2003 syntax.
 Support for Fortran 2008 is being added in the Fortran2008.py `file`__ which extends the Fortran2003 rules appropriately.
 At this time Fortran2008 support is limited to submodules.

 __ https://github.com/stfc/fparser/blob/master/src/fparser/two/Fortran2003.py
 __ https://github.com/stfc/fparser/blob/master/src/fparser/two/Fortran2008.py